 How to Choose the Right Cheese

-When attempting to successfully swap cheeses, be sure to consider how each distinct, cheese will play off the other elements within.
+When attempting to successfully swap cheeses, be sure to consider how each distinct cheese will play off the other elements within.
 While cheddar might have worked well with the traditional American pairings of ground beef and iceberg lettuce, the sharp and salty taste of Idiazabal, for example, might shine more brightly when combined with pulled pork, cilantro, and creamy avocado.

 Burrata and Parmesan

 The milky and luxurious taste of Burrata, when mixed with the sharp, salty notes of Parmesan, is magic when combined and offers the perfect counter to roasted poblano peppers.
-Simple yet definitively tasty, stuff this into anything from a traditional hard shell to a soft steamed one.
+Simple yet definitely tasty, stuff this into anything from a traditional hard shell to a soft steamed one.

 Fontina